bioidiap/bob.measure/doc/ci.rst

 the system output range (e.g. inside the interval :math:`[0, 1]`).
 Besides being bounded, each of those distributions are likely composed of uni-lateral tails.
-Hence, differences between outputs of systems may not be approximately normal (more likely bi-modal).
+Hence, differences between outputs of systems may not be approximately normal.
 Here is summary of available paired tests and their assumptions/adequacy:

 * Paired (Student's) t-test (parametric): the difference between system outputs should be (*approximately*) normally distributed, whereas it is likely